 Separate Stream Example

 An Input Data tool (ID 1) and a Text Input tool (ID 2) are placed on the canvas.
-Each input is connected to a Block Until Done tool.
-The data stream with the Input Data tool runs first, regardless of which Block Until Done tool it is connected to because its ID indicates that it was placed first.
+Each input is connected to a Block until Done tool.
+The data stream with the Input Data tool runs 1st, regardless of which Block until Done tool it is connected to because its ID indicates that it was placed first.

 Shared Stream Example

 An Input Data tool (ID 1) is connected to a Formula tool (ID 2) and a Filter tool (ID 3).
-Both the Formula and Filter tools are connected to Block Until Done tools.
-The Formula tool's ID is compared to the Filter tool's ID because they are the furthest upstream tools that are not shared by the Block Until Done tools.
-The data stream with the Formula tool runs first because its ID indicates that it was placed before the Filter tool.
+Both the Formula and Filter tools are connected to Block until Done tools.
+The Formula tool's ID is compared to the Filter tool's ID because they are the farthest upstream tools that are not shared by the Block until Done tools.
+The data stream with the Formula tool runs 1st because its ID indicates that it was placed before the Filter tool.